-In general, top-level executives expect to have a more systematic approach in making decision on development strategy and partner selection.
+In general, top-level executives expect to have a moresystematic approach in making decision on development strategy and partnerselection.
 Results from the in-depth interview is then confirmed with questionnaireswhich indicate that almost all strategic-level executives agree to use standard procedure or guideline to make decision on development strategy and partner selection.
 Eight respondents from strategic level who consistently agree that the guideline is needed and expect to follow that guideline are then selected to participate in two FGD sessions.
 Participants' roles and responsibilities pertaining to the OTT service development process including their positions whether at holding or subsidiary level are also considered in the selection.
 The FGDs are conducted in two different sessions.
-In the first session, all respondents reconfirm that combination of AMC and SWOT is fit to partner selection form using Group Model-Building approach.
+In the first session, all respondents reconfirm that combination of AMC and SWOTis fit to partner selection situation.
+The second session furthermore exercise the AMC - SWOT partner selection form using Group Model-Building approach.
 In this session, respondents are requested to use the form to evaluate current partners on initiatives they are currently working on and then are asked for their opinions which resulting these following points: